avdgaag/nanoc-cachebuster/README.md

 Usage
 =====

-This gem provides a Nanoc filter you can use to rewrite references to static assets in your source files.
-These will be picked up automatically.
+This gem provides a simple helper method you can use to rewrite the output filename of your static assets to include a content-based fingerprint.
+A simple filter will look up the output filename you have generated, and replace any references to the regularly-named file to the rewritten one.

 So, when you include a stylesheet:

     <link rel="stylesheet" href="styles.css">

-This filter will change that on compilation to:

-    <link rel="stylesheet" href="styles-cb7a4bb98ef.css">

-The adjusted filename changes every time the file itself changes, so you don't want to code that by hand in your Rules file.
-Instead, use the helper methods provided.
-First, include the helpers in your ./lib/default.rb:
+And you rewrite the output of the file to include a fingerprint:

+    # in your ./lib/default.rb
     include Nanoc3::Helpers::CacheBusting

-Then you can use `#should_cachebust?` and `#cachebusting_hash` in your routing rules to determine whether an item needs cachebusting, and get the fingerprint for it.
-So you can do something like:
+    # in ./Rules

-    route 'styles' do
+    route '/styles/' do
-      fp = cachebust?(item) ? fingerprint(item[:filename]) : ''
+      fp = fingerprint(item[:filename])
-      item.identifier.chop + fp + '.' + item[:extension]
+      item.identifier.chop + fp + '.css'
     end

+The filter will change your HTML on compilation to:

+    <link rel="stylesheet" href="styles-cb7a4bb98ef.css">

+You get simple, content-based cachebusters for free.
+All that is left for you to do is set some far-future expires header in your server configuration.

 Development
 ===========